TypeStrong/typedoc/example/src/documents/syntax-highlighting.md

 TypeDoc supports code blocks in Markdown and uses [Shiki](https://shiki.matsu.io/) to provide syntax highlighting.

+TypeDoc supports all languages supported by Shiki, but does not load all of them by default.
+The `highlightLanguages` option can be used to customize which languages are loaded for highlighting.

 If no language is specified, the code block is assumed to be TypeScript:

 ```